TheWinRaRs/Writeups/rgbCTF/rev|pwn/Soda Pop Bop.md

 8. Create 0x30 length song.
 Create another.
 This will be at malloc hook, write system to it
 9. Choose a song where the song title size represents the pointer to /bin/sh in libc

-The below exploit script does everything up to and including overwriting malloc hook with system.
-It also prints the /bin/sh pointer as decimal to you, then opens an interactive prompt.
-From there, manually choose a song, input the number, and a shell will be popped.

 We can cat `/pwn/flag.txt` to get the flag.

 Script: